Istanbul Tram: RTE

 More recently (from 2014) new high-floor trams that were constructed by Metro Istanbul (the operator) itself are also used.
 During its development, there were intermediate models (RTE 2000 and RTE 2009) that operated on the line.

 Depots and termini

 Kabataş, Zeytinburnu & Bağcılar are the three termini on the T1 line.
 Topkapı and Mescid-i Selam are the two termini on the T4 line.
-Alibeyköy Cep Otogarı and Cibali are the two termini on the T5 line.
-Cibali termini will be shifted to Eminönü after the opening of the extension of the T5 line.
+Alibeyköy Cep Otogarı and Eminönü are the two termini on the T5 line.

 Future plans

 In the future, there are planned branch lines from Zeytinburnu to Bakırköy, from Kabataş to Beşiktaş, and from Eminönü to Bayrampaşa.
 This line may further run from Bağcılar to Spor Salonu in future.
 There may be a new line from Kadıköy to Bostancı on the Asian side (if built, it would follow the original Istanbul tram Route 4).

 The possibility to transform the current T4 line to a true metro line (as some sections already run underground) and to extend it to the city-center (to Vezneciler) in the south and to the third airport in the north is also studied.

-In his mid-term plans, the Istanbul Metropolitan Municipality is also seeking a new tram line between Atatürk Olympic Stadium and MetroKent via Güvercintepe, but this line isn't expected to open before 2019.